European Traveler

 Island of Mont St Michel in Normandy

-Mont St Michel is a small island off the coast of Normandy and Brittany that is most famous for its magnificent Romanesque-Gothic abbey buildings.
+Le Mont St Michel is a small island off the coast of Normandy and Brittany in France that is most famous for its magnificent Romanesque-Gothic abbey buildings.
 Annually, around 2.5 million people visit Mont St Michel of whom around half visit the abbey complex as well.

 Mont St Michel is a fortified island – once through the admission gates (free, no admission charged here), a single steep road leads up past the tiny village to the abbey complex at the top of the rock.
 In this street – Grand Rue – are endless tourism-related shops selling souvenirs and overpriced food.
 A few small museums and attractions are hardly worth entering.